Does the national debt matter? What if the most prominent debate in politics is based on a myth?

-FINDING THE MONEY captures the historic rise of Modern Monetary Theory, one of the biggest theoretical shifts to hit politics and economics in decades.
+FINDING THE MONEY captures the historic rise of Modern Monetary Theory, a controversial new theory that could represent a paradigm shift in economics.
 Kelton states the US federal government is not like a household, it does not borrow money like you or me, and the national debt is not leaving a burden for our children and grandchildren to pay back: in fact it is doing quite the opposite.
-Her ideas run so counter to mainstream economics, she is not surprised when top tier economists from both sides of the political spectrum berate the theory as “voodoo economics”, “dangerous”, and “just plain wrong”.
+However these ideas run so counter to the mainstream, top tier economists from both sides of the political spectrum berate the theory as “voodoo economics”, “dangerous”, and “just plain wrong”.

-But if you know anything about MMT, you know that it is a complex story that demands a feature length film.
-The project will expand into a longer form in 2021 that takes the viewer on a 5,000-year journey through the history of money, while exploring the current conflict and debate around Modern Monetary Theory.
+This complex story demands a feature length film that will take viewers on a 5,000-year journey through the history of money, while exploring the current conflict and debate around Modern Monetary Theory.

 If you can't DONATE to the film, you can still hit the follow button and share the campaign with your friends and family on social media!

 - Donations $25 and above will receive a social media shout out!

 - $50 + see your name in the end credits of the film under Thank You!